minego/phnx/README_DC.txt

 Modified compose.js to fix replying to your own DM.
 Would DM yourself instead of the previous recipient.
 Modified preferences-assistant.js and tweet.js to separate browser and lunetube launching.
 LuneTube is now directly called.
 Modified emoji-dialog-assistant.js and compose.js to allow adding multiple emoji at once.
+Modified preferences-assistant.js, tweet.js and app-globals.js to allow for use of MetaView's OfflineBrowswer